Pizza and 2-structures: Acknowledgements

 \section{Acknowledgements}

 The authors thank Dominik Schmid for introducing them to the Pizza Theorem, and Ramon van Handel for dispelling some of their misconceptions and lending them a copy of \cite{Schneider}.
 They made extensive use of Geogebra to understand the $2$-dimensional situation and to produce some of the figures.
 This work was partially supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR), and by Princeton University.
-This work was also partially supported by grants from the Simons Foundation (\#429370 to Richard~Ehrenborg and \#422467 to Margaret~Readdy).
+This work was also partially supported by grants from the Simons Foundation (\#429370 and \#854548 to Richard~Ehrenborg and \#422467 to Margaret~Readdy).
+The third author was also supported by NSF grant DMS-2247382.